yiiiiil-fx717/Database-Manager/README.md

-# Implementation of storage manager, buffer manager and record manager in database
+# Implementation of storage, buffer and record manager in database

 (1) How to use the Makefile: